-Given the urgency of the situation in Yemen, the Eleva Foundation elected to give £267,756 to Yemen in this funding period.
-Our total contribution over two years is £458.815.
+Given the urgency of the situation in Yemen, the Eleva Foundation elected to give £272,930 to Yemen in this funding period.
+Our total contribution over three years is £725,815.

-These funds are being used to support Unicef's emergency response in Yemen.
-Our contribution of £267,756 is enough to provide a full course of treatment of high-energy peanut paste for 6,289 malnourished children.
-These ready-to-eat lifesavers can bring a child back to health.
-Or it could provide vaccines for 446,460 children.
-To illustrate the scale of our commitment, this is equivalent to 63 percent of Unicef's entire aim for measles vaccines in under one-year olds in Yemen.
+These funds are being used to support UNICEF's emergency response in Yemen.
+Our contribution of £272,930 is enough to provide a full course of treatment of high-energy peanut paste for 6,823 malnourished children.
+These ready-to-eat life-saving therapeutic food sachets can bring a child back to health and help them to reach their full potential.